lizhanmit/learning-notes/java-note/java-note.md

 - Errors due to business logic validation (e.g., wrong format or arithmetic), as they would add a lot of try/catch clutter in your code.
 - System errors (e.g., disk ran out of space), as there is nothing the client can do.

-**Recommendation**: use unchecked exceptions and only use checked exceptions sparingly to avoid significant try/catch clutter in the code.
+**Recommendation**: Use unchecked exceptions and only use checked exceptions sparingly to avoid significant try/catch clutter in the code.

 ---